-National Security Advisor Robert O’Brien dismissed charges that racism is rampant among police by arguing that “a few bad apples” are giving police “a terrible name.”
+Former National Security Advisor Robert O’Brien dismissed charges that racism is rampant among police by arguing that “a few bad apples” are giving police “a terrible name.”

 Americans questioned both how this level of fatal policing can still exist, and how deep these racially-coded perceptions of citizens ran.
 Other Americans dismissed the increasing death stats as a trick by the Left, pointing instead to riots.

-A sociologist team at the University of Miami looked into the key question: How pervasive is racial bias among police, specifically?
+Researchers at the University of Miami looked into the key question: How pervasive is racial bias among police, specifically?